Philip Kranzusch, Ph.D.

 Harvard Medical School

-Philip Kranzusch is an Assistant Professor of Microbiology at Harvard Medical School and the Dana-Farber Cancer Institute.
-Following Ph.D. training at Harvard Medical School in the laboratory of Sean Whelan (2007–2012), Philip studied as a postdoctoral fellow with Jennifer Doudna and James Berger at UC-Berkeley (2012–2016).
-The Kranzusch lab is focused on determining how specialized RNA molecules influence cellular signaling and host-microbe interactions, and to define the function of newly discovered RNA signals in biology.
+The Kranzusch lab is focused on determining how specialized RNA molecules influence cellular signaling and host-microbe interactions, and defining the function of newly discovered RNA signals in biology.
 Using biochemical, structural and cell biology approaches, research in the lab explains the mechanistic basis of how a cellular pathway called “cGAS-STING” activates an immune response to cytosolic DNA released during pathogen replication and cancer.
-Additionally, the lab has made the surprising discovery that human cGAS is part of a broad family of largely uncharacterized cGAS/DncV-like nucleotidyltransferase (CD-NTase) enzymes that includes >5,000 new enzymes in bacteria and animal genomes.
+Additionally, the lab made the surprising discovery that human cGAS is part of a broad family of largely uncharacterized cGAS/DncV-like nucleotidyltransferase (CD-NTase) enzymes that include over 5,000 new enzymes in bacteria and animal genomes.
 The long-term goal of the lab is to explain how CD-NTase enzymes shape cellular immune responses and host-microbe communication.